jcsargis00/stock-analysis/README.md

 ![VBA_Challenge 2017 took 0.125 seconds to run.](resources/VBA_Challenge_2018.PNG)
 ## Summary
 ### Advantages and Disadvantages of refactoring code
 My approach to refactoring this code was to go after less nesting levels (do loops), reduce complexity in the conditional statements and reduce the code line count.
-Specific tasks included:
+There were advantages and disadvantages to this strategy.
 #### Advantages:
 *  Reuse of much of the code written for the stock_analysis project in terms of the logic for determining how to track the volume, starting price and ending price for each ticker.
 * Reuse of code to make the report available for multiple years with a macro button so Steve could run the report for either year 2017 or 2018.